tinygrad/tinygrad/README.md

 (Tensor.ones(4,4).cuda() + Tensor.ones(4,4).cuda()).cpu()
 ```

+### ANE Support?!?!

+So it doesn't work yet, but see the ane directory for code to use the Apple Neural Engine at a low level.

 ### ImageNet inference

 Despite being tiny, tinygrad supports the full EfficientNet.
 Pass in a picture to discover what it is.